henrysky/astroNN/docs/source/neuralnets/apogee_bcnn.rst

     loader2.load_err = True
     x_train, y_train, x_err, y_err = loader.load()

-    # And then create an object of Bayesian Convolutional Neural Network classs
+    # And then create an instance of Bayesian Convolutional Neural Network class
     bcnn_net = ApogeeBCNN()

-    # You dont have to specify the task because its 'regression' by default.
+    # You don't have to specify the task because its 'regression' by default.
 But if you are doing classification. you can set task='classification'
     bcnn_net.task = 'regression'

     # Set max_epochs to 10 for a quick result.
 You should train more epochs normally, especially with dropout